ETOSPHERES-Labs/etopay-sdk/sdk/bindings/wasm/README.md

 for more details on the internals of `wasm-bindgen`.

 > Note that we do not need to use a `StaticCell` or similar to provide one-time initialization of the sdk since we directly
-> embed the creation into the constructor of the `CryptpaySdk` object.
+> embed the creation into the constructor of the `ETOPaySdk` object.
 Thus the lifetime is directly tied to the
 > variable's lifetime in the JavaScript VM in the browser. `wasm-bindgen` also exposes a `free()` method which can be called
 > to release the memory held by the exported object.